StefanSan26/bank_customer_churn_prediction/README.md

 2. Ensure that the data files exist in the expected locations
 3. Try running the direct scripts as an alternative

-## Next Steps

-Potential improvements to the project:

-1. Feature importance analysis to understand key churn factors
-2. Hyperparameter optimization to improve model performance
-3. Deployment of the model as a REST API
-4. Development of a dashboard for visualizing churn predictions
-5. Implementation of model monitoring for drift detection